rcpoison/dxvk-cache-pool/README.md

 Possible Solutions:

 - Just the exe's filename.
-After a bit of discussion the only choice: https://github.com/doitsujin/dxvk/issues/677
+After a bit of discussion the only possible choice: https://github.com/doitsujin/dxvk/issues/677
 - ~~SHA1 of the exe.~~ Don't want to loose the cache if the application is updated.
 Games built using an engine can have the same exact binary.
 - ~~Steam game id.~~ The most robust and my preferred solution, but would make it exclusive to Steam.
 - ~~Exe name plus parent directory.~~ ~~Still suboptimal but right now what I opted for.
 Assumes users don't go around changing the installation folder name.
 Should work well for Steam.~~